vissermc/jrex/README.md

 Chain functions
 ---------------
+These chain/cascading methods transform and filter the results:

+	map( func: (result)=>any ):
+	 	it transforms the result as specified by the function. captures():
+		it transforms the result to the information as specified by the result function 'captures'. texts(key?: number):
+		it transforms the result to the text as specified by the result function 'text'. indices():
+		it transforms the result to the text as specified by the result function 'text'. filter(func: (result)=>boolean):
+		it filters outs all results for which the function evaluates to a falsy value. while(func: (result)=>boolean):
+		it includes results until the fuction evaluates to a falsy value. henceforth(func: (result)=>boolean):
+		it excludes results until the fuction evaluates to a truthy value. skip(number):
+		it excludes the first 'number' results.
+	first(), last():
+		it will return either the first or last result. format(fmt: string):
+		a string with special meaning for $&, $1...$nn, or $$.
+(See javascript replace function).

 When using these functions, it will always use the regular expression in 'global' mode.

+### Result

 As long as no mapping functions is applied, the supplied result argument is an object with the following functions:

 	after(): string
 		returns the complete text after the match. between(): string